 What is The Chair Push-up Test?

-- The Chair Push-up Test To assess for radial collateral ligament insufficiency of the elbow.
+The Chair Push-up Test (or as it called stand-up test or chair sign) is used to assess for radial collateral ligament insufficiency of the elbow.

 How it’s Performed?

 - The patient is in a seated position with the hands grasping the arms of the chair.

 - The elbows, in about 90° of flexion, are supinated and the arms abducted.

 - The patient attempts to rise from the chair by pushing down.